Why is my dog so itchy?!

 • Daily paw washing after every walk to clean away any mud, grass seeds etc; weekly bath with a very mild, pH appropriate shampoo (such as Sweet Relief) to remove any potential allergens, paying particular attention to the undercarriage

-• If there’s a flare-up in scratching behaviour leading to abrasions, the more moisturising Sweet Relief Silver cream is very useful.
+• If there’s a flare-up in scratching behaviour leading to skin abrasions, the more moisturising Sweet Relief Silver cream is very useful.
 The Silver content supports the skin’s natural healing, and a visible improvement should be seen within 2-3 days.

 So in a nutshell - no need to panic when you hear that scratching sound!
 With a little bit of attention and diligence, most itchy dog problems can be quickly and easily addressed - without breaking the bank, or making an insurance claim.